markchadwick/rules_js/README.md

     )
     ```

+Note that each `src` passed to a `js_binary` rule will run with a new invocation
+of Node, and it will silently ignore any `src` file that doesn't have a `.js`
+extension.

 Further, there is a WORKSPACE rule to install modules from NPM, optionally
 include their typescript definitions. `npm_install` will also take a `sha256`
 argument to verify against what's published on NPM as well as a `type_sha256`